anoma/namada/matchmaker_template/README.md

 # Transaction script wasm template

-This is just a template of a wasm module for transaction script.
-The functionality initially inlined in here will be modularized into Anoma wasm VM and a transaction environment.
+This is just a template of a wasm module for matchmaker script.

 ## Quick start